salma2vec/DSA-Learning-Series/Doubly Linked List/Circular Linked List/Algorithm_Notes.md

+# Circular Doubly Linked List Algorithms

+## 1) Insertion

-## Algorithm to insert a new node in the beginning of the circular doubly linked list
+### Algorithm to insert a new node in the beginning of the circular doubly linked list
 - Step 1: Create New_node
 - Step 2: SET New_Node->DATA = VAL
 - Step 3: SET START->PREV->NEXT = new_node;